netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 ![Netscaler configuration](../media/adc-deployment.png)

-The Citrix ingress controller provides individual smart annotations for the front end and back-end configurations that you can use based on your requirement.
+The Netscaler ingress controller provides individual smart annotations for the front end and back-end configurations that you can use based on your requirement.

 ## HTTP profile

 An [HTTP profile](https://docs.citrix.com/en-us/citrix-adc/13/system/http-configurations.html#sample-http-configurations) is a collection of HTTP settings.
 A default HTTP profile (`nshttp_default_profile`) is configured to set the HTTP configurations that are applied by default, globally to all services and virtual servers.

-The Citrix ingress controller provides the following two smart annotations for HTTP profile.
+The Netscaler ingress controller provides the following two smart annotations for HTTP profile.
 You can use these annotations to define the HTTP settings for the Netscaler.
-When you deploy an ingress that includes these annotations, the Citrix ingress controller creates an HTTP profile derived from the default HTTP profile (`nshttp_default_profile`) configured on the Netscaler.
+When you deploy an ingress that includes these annotations, the Netscaler ingress controller creates an HTTP profile derived from the default HTTP profile (`nshttp_default_profile`) configured on the Netscaler.
 Then, it applies the parameters that you have provided in the annotations to the new HTTP profile and applies the profile to the Netscaler.

 | Smart annotation | Description | Sample |
 | ---------------- | ------------ | ----- |